-Jerry Goldsmith's score is well known for it's "Americana" essence, but the music itself was ironically performed the Hungarian State Opera orchestra in Budapest.
+Jerry Goldsmith's score is well known for its "Americana" essence, but the music itself was ironically performed by the Hungarian State Opera orchestra in Budapest.
 American orchestral unions were reportedly upset with Goldsmith for choosing a foreign orchestra to use for a lower budget film.
 This is understandable due to the Hungarian orchestra's occasional performance flubs heard throughout the score.
 Nonetheless, Goldsmith used this orchestra (as well as the Hungarian State symphony orchestra) on most of his other late 80s scores.